-Guiapar had great range across several events like most of Andaya’s athletes he timed 10.6 in 1974 for the 100m one of the fastest times for that year in the country.
+Guiapar had a great range across several events like most of Andaya’s athletes.
+He timed 10.6 in 1974 for the 100m one of the fastest times for that year in the country.
 Tying 100m specialists Mario Tabuno and Ruben Mordeno.
 He was beaten in the Singapore Open that year in 400 Hurdles clocking 53.1.
-He also clocked a hand timed 51.8 in 1974 at Marikina.
+He also clocked a hand-timed 51.8 in 1974 at Marikina.

 At the Asian Games which was to be his last major meet, he placed 5th in the Final timing 52.58.
 Talib Faisal of Iraq had won in 51.69, from Abbas of Kuwait 52.32, Lehan Singh of India was Bronze in 52.49.
 Meaning Guiapar had lost a very close fight for the bronze.
 Faisal had been second to Guiapar in Marikina in 1973 and had a big improvement from his time then of 52.7.

 Guiapar died the following year in 1975 in a traffic accident.
 3 Months after the death of Tokal Mokalam.
 Hence the Philippines in a short time frame lost two of its greatest ever athletes.